 While life sciences companies have long had the opportunity to strategically partner with providers, both parties have been reticent to engage due to real or perceived barriers.
-In fact, two-thirds of the IDN executives we surveyed expressed interest in partnering with life sciences manufacturers to overcome COVID-19-related challenges.
+But that’s changing.
+In fact, two-thirds of the IDN executives we surveyed expressed interest in partnering with life sciences manufacturers to address challenges from the pandemic.
 The question is, what do these partnerships look like?

-IDNs generally are interested in pursuing four types of partnerships for varying reasons.
-Here’s a closer look at each one and the factors that providers consider:
+IDNs generally are interested in pursuing four types of partnerships.
+Let’s take a closer look at each type and the criteria that providers consider:

-- Care efficiency and optimization: While this partnership category was of interest to IDNs before the pandemic, the types of partnerships within this category have evolved due to COVID-19.
+- Care efficiency and optimization: Based on our survey, IDN executives rated this type of program as having high value to their organization, with an average rating of 5.1 on a 7-point scale.
+In fact, 42% of IDN executives are interested in partnering to optimize provider care delivery through early detection, EHR updates, pathways and care coordination.
+While this partnership category was of interest to IDNs before the pandemic, the types of partnerships being pursued within this category have evolved due to COVID-19.
 For example, providers previously expressed a high degree of interest in physician education involving disease awareness and available treatment options.
 Today, they need educational programming around stress and anxiety management to mitigate COVID-19-related challenges.
-Based on our survey, IDN executives rated this type of program as having high value to their organization, with an average rating of 5.1 on a seven-point scale.

-- Patient management: This category represents another partnership type of high importance to providers in both pre-pandemic and present times.
+- Patient management: This category represents another partnership type of high importance to providers in present times.
 In the past, IDNs largely viewed patient adherence and educational programs as table stakes.
-Today, however, IDNs seek more creative and innovative solutions to track and monitor their patient populations.
-When tested in the survey, “remote patient management applications” received strong ratings across respondents (an average of 5.2 on a seven-point scale in terms of value to the organization), in addition to the highest “likelihood to adopt” score of all programs tested.
+However, providers now have realized that their telemedicine solutions are only effective when they can effectively diagnose, treat and monitor the patient remotely.
+When tested in the survey, “remote patient management applications” received strong ratings across respondents (an average of 5.2 on a 7-point scale in terms of value to the organization), in addition to the highest “likelihood to adopt” score of all programs tested.
 With the swift adoption of telehealth across the nation, providers have become increasingly open to the delivery of care beyond their walls and are beginning to see the true potential remote care could bring in proactively managing their high-risk patients.
-In our survey, providers expressed interest in both standalone remote applications, as well as “add-ons” which seamlessly integrate with their current telehealth platforms.
+In our survey, providers expressed interest in both standalone remote applications, as well as add-ons which seamlessly integrate with their current telehealth platforms.